minoshim/qasMHD/1D/SERIAL/README.md

 Users may edit the following files contained in each directory:
 - `init.hpp` defines the initial condition
 - `global.hpp` defines the simulation parameters (number of grid points, plasma parameters, etc.)
-- `mhd_fd1d.h` to choose the Riemann solvers, spatial and temporal order of accuracy
+- `mhd_fd1d.h` sets the Riemann solvers, spatial and temporal order of accuracy

-See `Readme.md` in each directory for details of the problem.

-### How to run the simulation?
+### How to run the simulation
 ```
 >cd shock/
 >make